ci4rail/docs/README.md

 └── _videos <-------------- Place here files to point to videos in well known vido platforms
 ```

-Please [run theme locally](#run-theme-locally) to see how your changes will view and behave on the production website.
+> Please [run theme locally](#run-theme-locally) to see how your changes will behave on the production website.

+> Please ensure to install pre-commit hooks every new checkout of the repository to ensure a minimum level of quality every commit.
+See [Pre-Commit Hooks](#pre-commit-hooks) for install instructions.

 > For inspiration what can be done with doc pages in this template have a look at the template file `_drafts/template.md` which is generated to `http://localhost:4000/template/` when running the server with `--drafts` option.